microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 The simulator enables you to test the following scenarios:

-***REMOVE OBSOLETE SCENARIOS FROM THIS LIST AND IN THE "RUNNING THE SIMULATOR" SECTION LATER IN THE DOC ONCE THEY HAVE BEEN REMOVED FROM THE CODE***

-1. All devices sending readings that are within expected ranges.
+1. All devices sending readings that are within the expected range.
+These readings simply need to be recorded so that they can be displayed on a dashboard or used for further analysis.

 2. Some devices send readings indicating that the temperature is excessive (over 30 degrees Celsius).

-3. *Devices send readings that are not handled - What does this actually mean?*.

-4. Devices send readings containing malformed data.

-5. *LONG RUNNING EVENTS?*
+As well as being recorded, these readings may prompt some more immediate action.

 You can download the code for the solution [here](https://github.com/mspnp/iot-journey/tree/master/src).